AEFeinstein/gbaZero/README.md

 By now, the shoulder buttons had also been soldered on.
 I tried to use the original buttons to have a realistic feel.
 The buttons were tactile switch, but the plunger was made of a flexible rubber rather than a hard plastic.
 Unfortunately, one of the switches would not switch at all.
 I don't know what this poor Gameboy went through in a prior life, but it could not have been good.
 We had one 90 deggree tactile switch in the office, so I bent it's pins and jammed it on the board, which worked just fine.
 The shoulders currently have an asymetrical feel though, which kind of drives me nuts.

+## It Lives!
 ![21 - Doom.jpg](https://raw.githubusercontent.com/AEFeinstein/gbaZero/master/Images/Assembly/21%20-%20Doom.jpg)
 At the end, everything get put in the salvaged plastic, and yes, it runs Doom!
-I popped off the old display lens because it was so roughed up, and the Adafruit display can hold it's own.
+I popped off the old display lens because it was so roughed up and the Adafruit display can hold it's own.

 ## The Future
 ![22 - New Plastic.jpg](https://raw.githubusercontent.com/AEFeinstein/gbaZero/master/Images/Assembly/22%20-%20New%20Plastic.jpg)